ni/nimble/packages/nimble-components/src/table/specs/table-columns-hld.md

 The exact pattern for how we expect event APIs to be implemented is TBD.
 The above is simply illustrative of one approach, but it's safe to say that the goal will be to provide frameworks like Angular the expected event binding APIs.

-_Note: the missing implementation in the above `TableColumn` implementations are the necessary pieces to register them as FAST components._
+_Note: The implementation necessary to register the column elements as FAST components is missing, and has been omitted for brevity's sake._

 ### Header Content